AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 If you live in the same household as the car borrower, you may be required to list them on your policy.

 However, none of this applies if you do not give the person permission to drive your car.
-This includes instances of theft and explicit refusal to borrow.
+This includes instances of auto theft and explicit refusal to borrow.
 But you will have to prove this to your insurance provider, which can be difficult.

 What to Do After Getting Into an Accident in a Borrowed Car